 In its first full year of operation, the foodbank distributed nearly 300,000 pounds of food to food-insecure people.
 Since the turn of the century, the foodbank has consistently been distributing more than 3 million pounds of food annually.
-In 2020, the foodbank distributed more than 15.7 million pounds of food.
+Since the start of the Covid-19 pandemic, Facing Hunger has proudly distributed more than 50 million pounds of food.

 Facing Hunger Foodbank is an affiliate of Feeding America, the nation’s leading domestic hunger-relief charity.
 Through this program, the foodbank provides services to 17 counties in the region.